LiveBy/code-styles/express/architecture.md

     - end.js

 ### Routes
 The name of a file or folder must reflex the route that it creates.
-All parameter routes must be stored on the req
+All parameter routes must store some value that is required by a route on the Request object.

 ### Test Files
 Tests are included in the folder that they are testing.